 Valerian Root Dosage: How Much Should You Take

-According to clinical research recommended dosage for sleep is 300 to 600 milligrams 30 minutes before sleep.
-For anxiety it is best to take 120 to 200 milligrams three times per day.
+According to clinical research, the recommended valerian root dosage for sleep is 300 to 600 milligrams 30 minutes before sleep.
+For anxiety, the best valerian root dosage is 120 to 200 milligrams three times per day.

-Potential side effects with valerian root supplementation, could result in lucid or vivid dreams.
-While the majority of participants did not experience side effects, 16% experienced vivid dreams during the valerian treatment.
+The potential side effects of valerian root supplementation include lucid or vivid dreams.
+While the majority of participants did not experience any side effects, 16% experienced vivid dreams during the valerian treatment.
 Heart palpitations or fluttering has also been reported as a possible side effect.
-Other possible side effects include dry mouth, upset stomach, and headaches.
+Other possible side effects of valerian root include dry mouth, upset stomach, and headaches.
 If you experience any of these possible side effects consult your physician.
-When adding a new supplement into your daily routine, it is important to consult a physician or healthcare provider, to identify best actions in regard to your supplement protocol.
+When adding a new supplement to your daily routine, it is important to consult a physician or healthcare provider, to identify the best actions regarding your supplement protocol.

 Although more in-depth research is needed to confirm the mechanisms and potential therapeutic effects of valerian root for sleep and anxiety, researchers suggest that valerian root does show promising effects as a potential option for better sleep and reduced anxiety and stress.